 - The Public Speaking class I teach is a Hybrid, which means it is 50%

 online, and 50% face to face.

-- The students must learn most off the lecture material
+- The students must learn most of the lecture material through

 This requires an especially self-motivated students with high

 levels of competence with computers and distance education.

 Exams are taken online.

 home to record speech progress and post to the class website for